Nerian/Wordcram.rb/README.md

 ```

 If you are going to define a complex algorithm you may want to use a class.
-You need to implement a `place` method`.
+You need to implement a `place` method.

 ``` ruby